skeggse/terraform-aws-fargate-service/README.md

 Type:
 `string`

-#### image
+#### name

-Description: The image to launch.
-This is passed directly to the Docker engine.
-An example is 012345678910.dkr.ecr.us-east-1.amazonaws.com/hello-world:latest
+Description: The name of the application to launch

 Type:
 `string`

-#### name
+#### service

-Description: The name of the service to launch
+Description: The name of the service this app is associated with; ie 'send' if the app was 'send-worker'

 Type:
 `string`